How to Break Into Tech Sales + Tips to Succeed

 Because of this, a sales rep working in tech sales needs to be very effective at building relationships.
 The tech sales rep’s job is to show the buyer the long-term value of their solution while also creating the urgency needed in real-time to close the deal efficiently.

-chart-barClose deals fasterSource new business, automate outreach, and track buyer engagement
+Close deals fasterSource new business, automate outreach, and track buyer engagementBenefits of a Career in Tech Sales

 Salary

-One of the main reasons people pursue a career in tech sales is the compensation
+One of the main reasons people pursue a career in tech sales is the compensation.

-The average salary of a tech salesperson is $84k, higher than nearly 40% of the country. average salary of a tech salespersonAnd there’s plenty of upside from there — with commission, bonuses, and other perks, compensation can easily exceed six figures, even for those with comparably “less” experience.
+The average salary of a tech salesperson is $84k, higher than nearly 40% of the country.
+And there’s plenty of upside from there — with commission, bonuses, and other perks, compensation can easily exceed six figures, even for those with comparably “less” experience.

 Career Path